return42/sphkerneldoc/linux_src_doc/include/drm/drm_bridge_h.rst

     just check whether a configuration would be possible).
 Drivers MUST NOT touch any persistent state (hardware or software) or data structures except the passed in \ ``state``\  parameter.

+    Also beware that userspace can request its own custom modes, neither core nor helpers filter modes to the list of probe modes reported by the GETCONNECTOR IOCTL and stored in \ :c:type:`drm_connector.modes <drm_connector>`\ .
+To ensure that modes are filtered consistently put any bridge constraints and limits checks into \ ``mode_valid``\ .

     RETURNS: